sroracle/sftmumblebot/README.md

 ### Dependencies

-- python2
+- python3
-- protobuf-python (Debian/Ubuntu package: python-protobuf, Arch package: python2-protobuf)
+- protobuf-python (Debian/Ubuntu package: python-protobuf, Arch package: python-protobuf)

 ### TODOs

 Nice-to-have features (which we don't plan to implement right now, but feel free to do it yourself):

 - SSL certificate validation support
-- SSL client certificate support
 - More chat protocols (e.g. XMPP multi-user chat)
 - Init scripts for `<your distribution here>`

 ### Misc

 Mumble uses Google Protobuf for most of its communications; this means that one code file needs to be auto-generated (that's what the `Makefile` is there for).
-Unfortunately, `protoc` does not officially support `python3`, so we're forced to deal with `python2` and all its string buffer ugliness.

 ### Contact